Hedgeturd/SU-Font-Tool/README.md

 - Cell Highlights which allows for more than one text colour.

 ### XML
-Once happy with your changes, you can drag and drop your XML file onto the Program to create an FCO/FTE file
+Once happy with your changes, you can drag and drop your XML file onto the Program to turn it back into an FTE/FCO file

 ## To Do
 - (Try) Add DDS Support